 My great-grandfather was John Newell (1828‑1908) of The Dock.
 He was the grandson of Philip Newell by his son John.
-John married Caroline Wells of Salmon Cove around 1860; Caroline’s father was Henry Wells (see: Wells of Salmon Cove for more information on her family).
+John married Caroline Wells of Salmon Cove around 1860; Caroline’s father was Henry Wells of Salmon Cove, Bay de Grave (see: separate section on Non Newell Parental ancestors for more information on her family).
 Caroline was buried in Salem, Massachusetts where she was living with her daughter Eliza Niland after John’s death (see: Caroline Newell wife John Death 1920 Mass ).
 John is buried in St. Mark’s Anglican Cemetery, Bareneed (see gravestone ).

 John and Caroline had seven children.
 Their names, dates of birth and locations at the time of their fathers death in 1908 were:

 - Patience 1861-1940 (Guysborough, Nova Scotia, married William Hadley)

 - Albert 1868‑1941 (my grandfather, then living in Sydney Mines, Nova Scotia)

 - Mary Ann 1872-1947 (Gloucester, Mass., married Frank D. Smith) )